Strategies to deal with market volatility

 From 1987 to 2011, if you look at any rolling 12-month period in the markets (TSX), you will find periods of negativity 27.34% of the time.
 However, if you look at any five-year period, there have only been 5 negative periods out of 241 (2.1%).
 On a rolling 10 year basis, there have been no periods of negativity.
 The worst 10 year period was August 2000 to August 2010 with a 2.84% compound average annual return.
 Patience is one of the key principles of investing.

 As much as patience is important, market volatility usually hits retirees the hardest.
 When retirees are taking income from a portfolio, the math can really work against them.
 It’s important for retirees to be more conservative.

-The rule to investing is simple – buy low, sell high.
+The rule of investing is simple – buy low, sell high.
 When markets are down, fight the fear and invest.
-In everyday life we look for bargains and everybody loves buying things on sale.
+In everyday life, we look for bargains and everybody loves buying things on sale.

 The only exception to this rule is what we see when it comes to investing.
 Nick Murray, author of “Simple Wealth, Inevitable Wealth” says it best, “Investors always do the wrong things at the wrong time – they buy when they should sell and they sell when they should buy.”

 When markets are down and times are tough, you may be amidst tremendous buying opportunities.
 Fight the emotion to sell in a bear market and buy when markets are on sale.

 Market timing implies that one can predict the future with some degree of accuracy.
 The reality is I have not met anyone with this incredible gift.
 No one can foresee the future.
 No one is able to achieve perfect timing consistently.

 Do not chase performance